Anthares101/my-cybersecurity-notes/README_EN.md

 - [**Armitage**](https://github.com/rsmudge/armitage)**:** GUI para metasploit
 - [**Hydra**](https://github.com/vanhauser-thc/thc-hydra)**:** Search for passwords by brute force through a protocol or web
 - [**linpeas/winpeas**](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite)**:** Take info out of the machine to see how to scale
+- To see what permissions we have in Windows we can execute: `whoami /priv`.
+If we have `SeImpersonatePrivilege` or `SeImpersonatePrivilege` we can possibly escalate privileges easily
 - [**Seatbelt**](https://github.com/GhostPack/Seatbelt)**:** Similar to the previous one but only with Windows.
 [Here](https://github.com/r3motecontrol/Ghostpack-CompiledBinaries) you can download the already compiled .exe
 	- If Seatbelt finds that an account has the credentials saved in windows Credential Manager we can run commands like that account as follows: `runas /savecred /user:<usario> /profile "cmd.exe"`
 - [**John the Ripper**](https://github.com/openwall/john)**:** Allows you to crack a lot of password types.